DenisDziganchuk/dylibInjector/README.md

 # dylibInjector

-A work in progress dylib injector for MacOS built in C++ with a graphical UI made in Qt.
+A work in progress dylib injector for MacOS built in C++.